Category Archives: fats and oil

 What About The DASH Diet

-I think the concept of the diet is certainly a good one; low sodium (most of us eat too much already) and lots of lean protein, fresh veggies and fruit, and including whole grains in the diet.
+A recent question came in from Eden asking what I thought about the DASH diet.
+DASH stands for Dietary Approaches to Stop Hypertension.
+Here is my reply: I think the concept of the diet is certainly a good one; low sodium (most of us eat too much already) and lots of lean protein, fresh veggies, fruit, and whole grains.
 This is the basis of a good dietary approach for all of us.
-As a whole, however, I do not believe that DASH goes far enough.
+However, I do not believe that DASH goes far enough.

-Another concern is that the diet does not specifically mention how increased fiber content can lower both blood pressure and cholesterol.
-A study published in the Journal of the American College of Nutrition showed that “bean consumers had lower systolic blood pressure in comparison to non-consumers.”
-Beans and other high fiber foods need to be a part of everyone's diet and are a beneficial part of reducing blood pressure.
+Another concern is that the diet does not specifically address how increased fiber content can help lower both blood pressure and cholesterol.
+A study published in the Journal of the American College of Nutrition showed that "bean consumers had lower systolic blood pressure in comparison to non-consumers."
+Incorporating beans and other high-fiber foods is essential for everyone and can be particularly beneficial for reducing blood pressure.

 National Pecan Day